Why yes, Dead Cat Bounce is the name of a rock band … but that’s not the topic of conversation today.

 Never Trade Too Big

 In case I haven’t stressed it enough, dead cat bounces can be risky.
-Any type of trading can be risky, of course, but because of the fast pace and uncertainty involved in dead cat bounces, they present a particularly high level of risk.
+Any type of trading can be risky, of course.
+But because of the fast pace and uncertainty involved in dead cat bounces, they present a particularly high level of risk.

-As such, you should never trade too big.
+So never trade too big.